In This Article

 Because Credit Builder is different than traditional credit cards, there are a few items Chime doesn’t report on:

-- Card utilization: Credit Builder doesn’t report credit utilization to the major credit bureaus because it has no pre-set credit limit.
-That means spending up to the amount you moved to Credit Builder will not show a high-utilization card on your credit history.
+2. Card utilization: Credit Builder doesn’t report credit utilization to the major credit bureaus because it has no pre-set credit limit.
+Spending up to the amount you moved to Credit Builder will not show a high-utilization card on your credit history.

 Score change: What to expect

 Credit Builder offers features that help you stay on top of key factors that impact your credit score.
-That means that the consistent use of Credit Builder can help you build payment history, increase the length of your credit history over time, and more.
+Consistent use of Credit Builder can help you build posItive payment history and increase the length of your credit history over time.

-We know this a lot of info, but it’s important to remember that building credit is a marathon, not a sprint!
-If your credit score dips a bit from opening a new account, don’t get discouraged: By simply making regular on-time payments, your credit score can improve².
-That’s why it’s very helpful to turn on the Safer Credit Building² feature, so you can continue to make regular payments on time and start building credit over time.
+If your credit score dips a bit from opening a new account, don’t get discouraged: by simply making regular on-time payments, your credit score can improve.
+That’s why it’s helpful to turn on the Safer Credit Building² feature, so you can continue to make regular payments on time and start building credit.